MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/use-integrated-acceleration-and-offloading.md

 ---
-title: Configure Intel&reg; QuickAssist Technology (QAT) for SQL Server
+title: Use integrated acceleration and offloading solutions
-description: Describes how to configure Intel&reg; QuickAssist Technology (QAT) for an instance of SQL Server. ms.date: 08/16/2022 ms.prod: sql ms.reviewer: david.pless, wiassaf
+description: Describes how to use integrated acceleration and offloading solution for an instance of SQL Server. ms.date: 08/16/2022 ms.prod: sql ms.reviewer: david.pless, wiassaf